 More importantly, it shows that you haven't just applied to everything in the Indeed.com search results.

-Frankly, it proves that you give a crap.
+Frankly, it proves that you care.

 What about length?
 It doesn't need to be a pages-long essay, but give this simple structure a try: